vbenter/augur-fork-meter/docs/gauge-ui.md

 # Fork Meter UI Components

-This document describes the React/TypeScript implementation of the Augur Fork Meter's user interface components.
+This document describes the React/TypeScript implementation of the Augur Fork Meter's simplified user interface components.

 ## Architecture Overview

 The UI is built with:
 - **React 19** with TypeScript
-- **Astro** for static site generation
+- **Vite** for build tooling
 - **Tailwind CSS** for styling
 - **SVG** for gauge visualization
 - **Context API** for state management